Dry brining your turkey a couple of days ahead of cooking makes all the difference between a bland, dry turkey and a juicy, flavorful one!

 - Add the salt mixture to the turkey – sprinkle 2 teaspoons of the salt mixture in the turkey cavity, then separate the turkey skin from the breasts and put one teaspoon of the salt mixture under the skin on each side.
 Sprinkle the rest of the brine liberally over the turkey, then cover and refrigerate for 1-2 days.

 That’s it!
-Once you’re ready to cook your turkey, follow THESE instructions!
+Once you’re ready to cook your turkey, follow these perfect oven-roasted turkey instructions!

 Where should the dry turkey brine be applied?